Faraday22/Faraday22/README.md

 - I'm also forcing myself to learn nvim
 - 🌱 I’m currently Learning Javascript / Typescript :(

-- 📫 How to reach me: On discord it's faraday21
+- 📫 How to reach me: On discord it's faraday21 or my Twitter